apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 exists.
 They also assume that after files in a directory are deleted, the directory still exists.

-Given filesystem mimics directories just by aggregating objects which share a prefix, how can you have empty directories?
+Given the S3A connector mimics directories just by aggregating objects which share a prefix, how can you have empty directories?

 The original Hadoop `s3n://` connector created a Directory Marker -any path ending